 12. It is proposed to add in 3.3.1 a special provision XXX for the transport of shorted sodium-ion cells and batteries.

-“XXX Sodium-ion cells and batteries [using organic electrolyte] and sodium-ion cells and batteries [using organic electrolyte] contained in or packed with equipment, prepared and offered for transport, are not subject to other provisions of these Regulations if they meet the following:
+“XXX Sodium-ion cells and batteries using organic electrolyte and sodium-ion cells and batteries [using organic electrolyte] contained in or packed with equipment, prepared and offered for transport, are not subject to other provisions of these Regulations if they meet the following:

 (a) The cell/battery is short-circuited, in a way that the cell or battery does not contain electrical energy.
 The short-circuiting of the cell/battery shall be easily verifiable (e.g., busbar between terminals).